rnietoe/Training/docs/AWS/08-Databases.md

 Some features:

 * Enable deletion protection: delete require this feature disabled first
 * **Multi-AZ** for disaster recovery and **high availability**.
 By default in production RDS.
 Primary host replicates to a secondary host when failover.
-Enable multiAZ impact to the RDS instance if running
+    * Enable multiAZ impact to the RDS instance if running
-    ```shell
-    host -t NS database_endpoint # Query DNS Records on Linux
-    nslookup database_endpoint # Query DNS Records on Windows
-    ```
 * There is no **multi-region RDS**.
 * RDS Auto Scaling does not exist
 * Backup retention from 0 days (disable) to **35 days**
+* Writes are only made to the primary database
 * **Read Replicas** for performance improvement.
 Quering read replica can have a delay of less than a minute.
 They are usefull when:
     * excess read traffic
     * source db unavailable